By John Becker

 In many cases, they might not even know they have a problem you can solve.
 It’s up to you to recognize their symptoms, identify the problem, and outline the options that are available to them.

-Yale Appliance + Lighting does this well in their company blog.
+Yale Appliance + Lighting does this well in its company learning center.

 In another example, West Roofing Systems addresses common leaking roof problems content head-on in the ebook, "Commercial Roof Leaks: Detection and Causes."